 Types of Crémant

 Crémant is a category of French sparkling wines that are produced using the same traditional method as Champagne, yet from other regions, and often leaning on grapes other than the traditional Chardonnay, Pinot Noir, and Pinot Meunier.
-Crémants are made in various regions of France, each with their own unique characteristics.
+Cremant is produced in most french wine regions.

 Crémant de Bourgogne